saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```
 Next step is to make sure that we automatically mount this partition on startup.

-> **IMPORTANT**: I removed this afterwards because my /srv/nfs was always automatically mounted without these entries in fstab.
-And I noticed an issue after reboot with my nfs-service not being able to start (check with systemctl status nfs-server.service), when having this entry in fastab.
-So if you have the same problem, maybe remove these lines again if you see a /srv/nfs path being mounted after restart.
-(Sorry for this unclear description but I don't know more ATM)
+**IMPORTANT** I removed this afterwards because my /srv/nfs was always automatically mounted without these entries in fstab.
+And I noticed an issue after reboot with my nfs-service sometimes not being able to start (check with systemctl status nfs-server.service), when having this entry in fastab.
+So if you have the same problem, maybe remove these lines again if you see /srv/nfs being mounted after restart.
+(Sorry for this unclear description but I don't know more about this issue ATM)

 But it would go like this:
 ```